TeachBooks/Nested-Books/README.md

 #### ... using CLI
     git add .gitmodules
+_no need to commit yet_

 #### ... using GitHub Desktop
-Directly commit the change shown
+Don't commit the change to `.gitmodules` yet

 ### 6. Remove from Git cache
     git rm --cached book/external<external repository>